 We take reasonable technical, administrative, and physical precautions to keep your information secure.
 For example, we store your responses in a password-protected database located in a secure data center.
-Email address information is stored separately from your responses and requires a separate password to access.
 When you are logging in or registering or answering survey questions, your data is sent via HTTPS and TLS encryption which prevents other people from intercepting the data and identifying you.

 We may change this Privacy Statement in the future.
 If we do, we will post any changes to this page promptly.
 This statement is effective as of April 2, 2021.